simonmichael/hledger_site/src/ledger.md

 ### Balancing precision

-Ledger and hledger can occasionally disagree on whether a transaction is balanced.
+Ledger and hledger <1.50 could occasionally disagree on whether a transaction's journal entry is balanced, such as in this case:
-In this journal, $'s precision (number of decimal places) is 2 in txn1, 4 in txn2, and 4 globally:

 ```journal
 2022-01-01 txn1